nouran-abdalazim/MWC-StepAppV3-Startup-Code/README.md

-# MWC---StepAppV3---Startup-Code
+# MWC-StepAppV3-Startup-Code

 This repository is dedicated for the third tutorial of Mobile and Wearable Computing Class 2024.

-The tutorial aims at integrating database functionality in the StepApp android application
+The tutorial aims at integrating database functionality in the StepApp android application.

+We are going to use SQLLite database in this tutorial.